Introduction to Business Finance

 business loan specialist, he was able to get the capital he needed.

 Alternatively, lines of credit could also serve this function well.
 A line of credit provides a lot of control over borrowing and can serve as a periodic capital injection.
+The amount available through a line of credit is subject to an approved limit set by the lender.
+When considering a line of credit, businesses should compare interest rates and consider whether a fixed or variable interest rate is more suitable for their needs.

 Reason #4 – Setting Up A Future Loan